Brain Health

 In our signature program, the Alliance to Improve Dementia Care, we bring together a multi-sector coalition of leaders to uncover the latest breakthroughs in brain health and we work to increase timely detection, improve access to treatment, coordinated care, and address health equity for people at risk for or living with dementia and their caregivers.
 Through expert workgroups, convenings, collaborative initiatives, and thought leadership, the Alliance amplifies and promotes the adoption of proven polices, solutions, and promising innovations in dementia care.

-Collaborate with policymakers: Work with federal and state advisory boards, agency leaders, and elected officials to overcome long-standing care and financing barriers and advance scalable solutions.
+Advance policy and regulatory solutions: Work with federal, state, and local advisory boards, agency leaders, and elected officials to overcome long-standing care and financing barriers and advance scalable solutions.

 Featured Event Sessions